 - Support for student groups focusing on energy and related environmental topics

 - An Undergraduate Energy Commons under the dome in Building 10 that provides undergraduate students studying energy with a place to gather, form teams, and discuss projects

 The education program supports the Energy Education Task Force with developing the energy curriculum and establishing and communicating a model for interdisciplinary energy education at the Institute.

 MITEI provides in-depth, high-quality analysis about current energy topics for policymakers, industry leaders, and the public.
-MITEI has produced seven major “Future of…” reports, which stem from multiyear, multidisciplinary studies are designed to provide policy makers, researchers, environmentalists, and industry with technically grounded analyses to inform options for a clean energy future.
+MITEI has produced seven major “Future of…” reports, which stem from multiyear, multidisciplinary studies, and are designed to provide policy makers, researchers, environmentalists, and industry with technically grounded analyses to inform options for a clean energy future.
 These studies have focused on the future of solar energy, the future of the electric grid, and the future of natural gas, to name a few.

 MITEI sponsors numerous colloquia and seminars each year.
 Seminars are designed to share current research from MIT and elsewhere, and are attended by students, faculty, and staff involved in energy research as well as by the local community.
 Colloquia bring together much larger and diverse MIT constituencies, and feature talks by prominent policymakers followed by more general-interest energy discussions.

 MITEI also publishes Energy Futures, a semiannual magazine of energy research, education, and innovation.

 Within MIT, MITEI fosters a sense of community among those interested in energy and provides opportunities, including funding opportunities for faculty and students, supporting student-led energy groups, and hosting events with thought leaders across the energy spectrum.